 Director / Producer / Animator

-Laurie Sumiye is a Hawai‘i-born artist and documentary filmmaker who investigates environmental tensions between humans and nature.
-Her background in interactive media and design uniquely informs her drawings, animations, videos, and installations.
-She has exhibited her artwork in New York, Los Angeles, Hawai‘i and internationally, in the UK, South Africa and Brazil and screened her award-winning films at DOC NYC, BAM cinemaFest and PS1MoMA.
-She has an MFA in Integrated Media Arts from Hunter College, BA & BS in Art and Communications from Bradley University, and studied art at Lorenzo De’ Medici in Florence and Pratt Institute.
-She spent 16 years working in creative and technology industries in San Francisco, Los Angeles, New York and London.
-She returned to Hawaii to work on her first long-form public television documentary, A PARADISE LOST.
-Laurie currently works and lives in Mililani, Hawai’i.
+Laurie is a Hawaii-born environmental documentary artist who investigates tensions between humans and nature.
+She has exhibited her art in New York, Los Angeles, Hawaii and internationally, in the UK, South Africa and Brazil and shown her award-winning films at DOC NYC, BAMcinemaFest and PS1MoMA.
+She was selected for the Firelight Media Lab Fellowship and Uniondocs Collaborative Fellowship, and several international artist residencies.
+She has an MFA in Integrated Media Arts from CUNY Hunter College, BA & BS in Art and Communications from Bradley University, and studied art at Lorenzo De’ Medici in Florence and Pratt Institute in NY.
+Laurie is an Assistant Professor at University of Hawaiʻi-West Oʻahu Academy for Creative Media.

 GEETA V. PATEL